 We have a broad array of product and service offerings.
 Our management team is responsible for allocating resources across these products and services, and may forego or delay pursuit of opportunities with certain products or services that later prove to have greater commercial potential.
+In August 2017, we announced a comprehensive restructuring plan that includes a wide range of organizational efficiency initiatives and other cost reduction opportunities.
 Our resource allocation decisions may cause us to fail to capitalize on attractive products or services or market opportunities.
 Our spending on current and future research and development programs and future products or services may not yield commercially viable products or services, or may fail to optimize the anticipated network effects of NantHealth solutions.
 If our management team is unable to appropriately prioritize the allocation of our resources among our broad range of products and services in an efficient manner, our business may be adversely affected.